 Unfortunately, in the virtual classroom, we lose all eye contact, body language, and the opportunity to tap dance.
 Statistics tell us that body language accounts for as much as 70 to 80 percent of the communication in a traditional classroom.
 And it’s that body language that keeps everyone energized.

 So, how do we communicate in this new environment and keep our participants engaged?
 The answer is to speak a new language—one that is totally dependent on voice and cues from the technology we’re using.

 In the traditional classroom, we know to watch for participants falling asleep, fidgeting, or not coming back from the break.
 But online, we need to look for body language in the bandwidth.
 That means seeking out subtle signals that indicate the level of participant engagement and knowledge transfer.
 In the virtual classroom, cues may come from unexpected sources.

-Response time.
 A slow response may mean that a participant is engaged in reflective thought, has stepped away from the class, or has no idea what you’re talking about.
 It’s up to you to determine what’s going on and respond accordingly.